chicio/RangeUISlider/README.md

 #### RangeUISliderDelegate
 To get the current values from the slider, set its delegate property.
-The delegate of the RangeUISlider must implement the `RangeUISliderDelegate` protocol, that has two methods:
+The delegate of the RangeUISlider must implement the `RangeUISliderDelegate` protocol, that has three methods:

 ```swift